chris-hildebrandt/fs-journal/notes/12-sql.md

 final exam notes:

 work across the fullstack from the beginning, as soon as you can create and get keeps you can build most of the front end

+taking notes on devops lecture by ryan coates